IMF urges UK to spend more to fund investment

-LONDON Britain's government should spend more now to fund investment and steer its economy back to recovery, the International Monetary Fund said on Wednesday, a call unlikely to be heeded by Chancellor George Osborne.
+LONDON Britain's government should spend more now to fund investment and steer its economy back to recovery, the International Monetary Fund said on Wednesday, a call unlikely to be heeded by finance minister George Osborne.

 Economic data earlier on Wednesday highlighted the challenge facing Osborne.
 Retail sales slumped last month while a measure of public borrowing jumped to a record high.